FreeAgent/appengine-magic/README.md

 (The new features are all documented below in the relevant sections.)

-Testing of the changes above will be carried out in a project called: [aem-tester](https://github.com/FreeAgent/aem-tester.git)
+Testing of the changes above will be carried out in a project called: [aem-test](https://github.com/FreeAgent/aem-test.git), deployed on App Engine as: [aem-test.appspot.com](http://aem-test.appspot.com).

 ## Overview